django-cms/django-cms-mgmt/association/tasks-and-decisions-log.md

 * Nicolai's Q4 Goals were approved by all members present
 * Before a new demo request process is introduced, progress of experiment is to be assessed and results are to be reviewed
 * Job portal to be setup on the django CMS Website and all dCA members to be informed that they can also list their job ads on the page
-* A new role & responsibility for security subjects was created
+* A new role that takes over security topics was created and soon to be filled by someone with the respective expertise

 **Tasks**